bloovis/scripts.mirror/README.md

 are going to change for the following tracks.
 We can see that in the example above, where there are two works, and the GROUPING and SUBTITLE tags are changed just before the list of tracks for the second work.

+There is a third script here, called `cdmakealbum`, that generates one or more album description file from a CD.
+It queries gnudb and MusicBrainz for the track information, and prints out everything it finds on both services.
+Having multiple album descriptions lets you select the one that looks best to you.
+You will almost certainly want to edit the album description, since these services don't always return accurate or complete results.